spsforks/QB64-Wiki/CIRCLE.md

 * Coordinates designate the center position of the circle.
 Can be partially drawn offscreen.
 * radius% is an [INTEGER](INTEGER) value for half of the total circle diameter.
 * drawColor% is any available color attribute in the [SCREEN (statement)](SCREEN-(statement)) mode used.
-* startRadian! and stopRadian! can be any [SINGLE](SINGLE) value from 0 to 2 * � to create partial circles or ellipses.
+* startRadian! and stopRadian! can be any [SINGLE](SINGLE) value from 0 to 2 * &pi; to create partial circles or ellipses.
 * aspect!
 [SINGLE](SINGLE) values of 0 to 1 affect the vertical height and values over 1 affect the horizontal width of an ellipse.
 Aspect = 1 is a normal circle.

 ## Description

 * When using aspect! the startRadian! and stopRadian! commas must be included even if not used.
-* Radians move in a counter clockwise direction from 0 to 2 * �.
-Zero and 2 * � are the same circle radian at 3 o'clock.
+* Radians move in a counter clockwise direction from 0 to 2 * &pi;.
+Zero and 2 * &pi; are the same circle radian at 3 o'clock.
 * Negative radian values can be used to draw lines from the end of an arc or partial ellipse to the circle center.
 * Commas after the drawColor% parameter are not required when creating a normal circle. drawColor% can also be omitted to use the last color used in a draw statement.
 * The graphic cursor is set to the center of the program window on program start for [STEP](STEP) relative coordinates.